carneades/carneades-3/doc/manual/installation.md

 The Carneades Argumentation System is open source software available at <https://github.com/carneades>.

-You can download binaries and source code of Carneades releases at from the [releases](https://github.com/carneades/carneades/releases) page.
-To use the version of Carneades described in this manual, download the release named "Carneades WebApp 0.7".
+You can download binaries and source code of Carneades releases from the [releases](https://github.com/carneades/carneades/releases) page.
+To use the version of Carneades described in this manual, download the release named "Carneades 3.7".

 ## License